SenseLogic/CODA/README.md

     }
     ```

-*   Use a verb in the imperative mood for methods (Set, Get, Find, ...).
+*   Start method names with a verb in the imperative mood (Set, Get, Find, ...).

-*   Use a verb in the indicative mood for boolean inquiries (Is, Has, Can, ...).
+*   Start boolean inquiry names with a verb in the indicative mood (Is, Has, Can, ...).

 *   Declare the method parameters in the same order as in the method name.